VivaldiX96/Representativeness_Service_Task/README.md

     - Press Ctrl + Shift + P to show and run commands in the search field on top of the VSCode window
     - Choose the option "Dev Containers: Reopen in Container".
 You can find it if you start typing ">reopen..." in the search field.
 Make sure that Docker is running by the time you choose this option.
     - To run the server, first cd to ./devcontainer/app - then type "uvicorn main:app --host 0.0.0.0 --port 80 --reload" in the command line in the IDE when you are in the working directory in the program's container - the uvicorn service will not be launched automatically if you open the devcontainer, the command line has to be handled by the user

+On the first run of the program, please generate a batch of training data for the ML models executing the function in GET /training \_data endpoint and supply that data to the train_models endpoint in order to train the first batch of models and be able to grab them to predict results for new independent variables